EvanGrillo/FinTech_Course/homework/1_module/README.md

 - **Target Customers:** Home sellers, buyers, landlords and renters.

 - **Unique Selling Proposition (USP):**

   Redfin's stated long-term goal is to integrate brokerage, rentals, mortgage, and title services into one solution, making consumer moves more efficient and cost-effective compared to standalone services.

+  <u>Some USP Points</u>:

+  - Redfin has in-house agents with salary, benefits and bonuses (As of December 31, 2022, 5,572 employees with 2,426 lead agents)[^1], whereas Zillow has a model where agents are independent contractors

-  Redfin agents earn a salary, vs. a percentage-based commission and coordinate a team of specialists, e.g. a home loan or pre-approval through Bay Equity, which was acquired by Redfin in January 2022.[^4]
+  - Market integrations streamline key processes, e.g. a home loan or pre-approval through Bay Equity, which was acquired by Redfin in January 2022.[^4]

-  Sellers pay a 1% listing fee (as opposed to  2.5%) which includes marketing (e.g. photos, & 3D tour)
+  - Sellers pay a 1% listing fee (as opposed to  2.5%) which includes marketing (e.g. photos, & 3D tour)

-  On-demand home tours
+  - Offers on-demand home tours for buyers

-- **Technologies Used:** Redfin uses various technologies, including many 3rd-party website integrations (*see [Index Page View Source](view-source:https://www.redfin.com/)*).
+- **Technologies Used:** Redfin uses various technologies, including many 3rd-party website integrations (*see head tag section in website page source*).
 Notable data and application technologies include JavaScript, Python, React.js, React Native, Node.js, NGINX, Redis, DynamoDB, Swift, Spring MVC, CentOS, AWS, Java, Android, PostgreSQL, Google Cloud, and Kafka.[^6]

 ## Landscape